FreeCAD/FreeCAD/src/Doc/sphinx/index.rst

 FreeCAD python API documentation
 ================================

-This is the complete python API reference of the FreeCAD appication
+This is the complete python API reference of the FreeCAD application

 .. toctree::
    :maxdepth: 4